microsoft/DMF/Dmf/Modules.Library/Dmf_CrashDump.md

   // Number of Data Sources for other clients.
   //
   ULONG DataSourceCount;

-  // Number of triage dump data entries to allocate.
-This must be
-  // set before using DMF_CrashDumpDataAdd.
-  ULONG TriageDumpDataArraySize;
-  // Callback for adding triage dump ranges during BugCheck processing.
-  // This is optional, even if passing a TriageDumpDataArraySize since
-  // buffers can be added prior to a BugCheck occurring.
+} CrashDump_SecondaryData;
+typedef struct
+{
+  // The identifier of this component.
+It will be in the Bug Check data.
   //
-  EVT_DMF_CrashDump_StoreTriageDumpData* EvtCrashDumpStoreTriageDumpData;
+  UCHAR* ComponentName;
+  // Secondary (Blob) data callback configuration.
+  //
+  CrashDump_SecondaryData SecondaryData;
+  // TriageDumpData callback configuration.
+  //
+  CrashDump_TriageDumpData TriageDumpData;
 } DMF_CONFIG_CrashDump;
 ````
 Member | Description
 ----|----
 ComponentName | A string that identifies the Client driver that is writing data to the crash dump file.
-RingBufferDataGuid | GUID for DMF_RingBuffer data that is written to the crash dump file.
+SecondaryData.RingBufferDataGuid | GUID for DMF_RingBuffer data that is written to the crash dump file.
-AdditionalDataGuid | GUID for the additional data that is written to the crash dump file.
+SecondaryData.AdditionalDataGuid | GUID for the additional data that is written to the crash dump file.
-BufferSize | Size in bytes of each item in the ring buffer that is written to the crash dump file.
+SecondaryData.BufferSize | Size in bytes of each item in the ring buffer that is written to the crash dump file.
-BufferCount | Number of items in the ring buffer that is written to the crash dump file.
+SecondaryData.BufferCount | Number of items in the ring buffer that is written to the crash dump file.
-RingBufferMaximumSize | The maximum size the ring buffer allowed.
+SecondaryData.RingBufferMaximumSize | The maximum size the ring buffer allowed.
-EvtCrashDumpQuery | Function that allows the crash dump writer to query the driver to determine how much data is needed.
+SecondaryData.EvtCrashDumpQuery | Function that allows the crash dump writer to query the driver to determine how much data is needed.
-EvtCrashDumpWrite | Function that the crash dump writer calls to allow this Module (and its Client) to write data to the crash dump file.
+SecondaryData.EvtCrashDumpWrite | Function that the crash dump writer calls to allow this Module (and its Client) to write data to the crash dump file.
-DataSourceCount | The maximum number of Data Sources (ring buffers) the instance of this Module allows (for other drivers and User-mode applications).
+SecondaryData.DataSourceCount | The maximum number of Data Sources (ring buffers) the instance of this Module allows (for other drivers and User-mode applications).
-TriageDumpDataArraySize | Number of triage dump data entries to allocate.
+TriageDumpData.TriageDumpDataArraySize | Number of triage dump data entries to allocate.
 Allows marking data buffers for inclusion in kernel minidumps.
-EvtCrashDumpStoreTriageDumpData | Function that the crash dump writer calls to allow the Client to mark buffers for inclusion in kernel minidumps.
+TriageDumpData.EvtCrashDumpStoreTriageDumpData | Function that the crash dump writer calls to allow the Client to mark buffers for inclusion in kernel minidumps.

 -----------------------------------------------------------------------------------------------------------------------------------